Michael Findlay (soccer): Career

-As Director of Football Development Findlay became involved with the Canadian men's national soccer programme in 2004, when he served as a coach under Stephen Hart at an U17 national team camp in Burnaby.
-For the next four years, Findlay served as a coach at camps at every level of Canadian men's programme, from the U15 team to senior team.
+As Director of Football Development Findlay became involved with the Canadian men's national soccer program in 2004, when he served as a coach under Stephen Hart at an U17 national team camp in Burnaby.
+For the next four years, Findlay served as a coach at camps at every level of Canadian men's program, from the U15 team to senior team.

 He served as an assistant coach in an official FIFA event for the first time in 2009, when he worked under Sean Fleming at the 2009 CONCACAF U-17 Championship.
 He subsequently served as an assistant under Valério Gazzola at the 2011 CONCACAF U-20 Championship and Phillip Dos Santos at the 2013 Jeux de la Francophonie.

-In November 2013, he joined newly-appointed Canadian senior team manager Benito Floro's staff as an assistant.
+In November 2013, he joined newly-appointed Canadian senior team head coach Benito Floro's staff as an assistant.
 In this capacity, he helped manage the team at the 2015 Gold Cup and in its 2018 World Cup qualification campaign.
-In 2015, he also served as an assistant for the Canadian U23 team in its 2016 Olympic qualifying campaign, before serving as head coach of that programme the following year for a friendly tour in the Caribbean.
+In 2015, he also served as an assistant for the Canadian U23 team in its 2016 Olympic qualifying campaign, before serving as head coach of that program the following year for a friendly tour in the Caribbean.

-In September 2016, he was announced as interim head coach of the Canadian national team.
-During his leadership Canada's FIFA ranking improved by 8 places and posted a 2 w 2 L 1 T record before returning to his role as assistant coach of the senior team.
+In September 2016, he was announced as interim head coach of the Canada national team.
+Across six international matches as Head Coach (including an October 2015 friendly), he posted two wins, two draws and two losses.

 On January 21, 2021, Findlay was named head coach of the Grenadian senior men's national team by the Grenada FA.

+On August 11, 2023, Findlay was appointed head coach of the Bermuda men's national team.